sigasi/sigasi_insights/releasenotes/sigasi-4.00.md

 # Block Diagrams for SystemVerilog modules

 Sigasi Studio 4.0 introduces **block diagrams** for SystemVerilog modules.
-You can open the block diagram view by right clicking in a SystemVerilog editor and selecting **Show In > Block Diagram**.
+You can open the Block Diagram View by right clicking in a SystemVerilog editor and selecting **Show In > Block Diagram**.

 [![Block Diagram View for SystemVerilog](/releasenotes/4.0/sv_block_diagram.png "Block Diagram View for SystemVerilog")](/releasenotes/4.0/sv_block_diagram.png)